 Cataract treatment at our Honolulu, Hawaii offices is designed to maximize your comfort and safety.
 A comprehensive eye exam is the first step.
 All parameters of your vision are measured, with and without the corrective lenses you’ve been using.
 You will undergo a review of your health history, including information about your current medications, previous eye treatments and prescriptions, and any evidence of allergies.

 Preparing for Cataract Surgery

 As part of the exam, your eyes will be dilated to help detect any sign of disease.
-Dr. Faulkner will determine whether cataract surgery with an IOL is right for you.
+Dr. Faulkner or Dr. Nikpoor will determine whether cataract surgery with an IOL is right for you.
 If cataract surgery will be performed, sonar measurements of your eye will be taken, and tests will be conducted to determine the power of the IOL needed.
-Once the measurements and results of the exam are available, Dr. Faulkner will discuss your treatment options with you, as well as any possible complications involved.
+Once the measurements and results of the exam are available, your eye surgeon will discuss your treatment options with you, as well as any possible complications involved.
 All of your questions will be addressed with patience and expertise.

 Finally, one of our experienced surgical counselors will go over your pre-operative and post-operative care and instructions with you.
 If one of the advanced technology lenses is your treatment plan, our refractive surgery counselor will also discuss your pricing and payment options.